maximgv3/FakeNFT-32-2/README.md

 ## Teamwork

-This project was developed in a team environment with Git workflow, pull requests, and feature documentation.
+This is a team project developed with Git workflow, pull requests, and code review.
+Feature responsibilities and team contributions are described in the [Docs](https://github.com/maximgv3/FakeNFT-32-2/tree/main/Docs) folder.

 ## Result